-This can be deduced from the solvability of the {\em characteristic Cauchy problem}:
+This can be deduced from the solvability of the {\em characteristic Cauchy problem}

 in energy spaces, by adapting a method due to H\"{o}rmander \cite{H6}.
 We refer again the reader to \cite{GW3}.
-The restriction to $n\geq 4$ comes from the use of a Hardy's type inequality on the cone $C$.
+The restriction to $n\geq 4$ comes from the use of a Hardy-type inequality on the cone $C$. { }

-\subsection{Asymptotically flat spacetimes}
+\section{Asymptotically flat spacetimes}